 It is also popular to use tincture “drops” if you decide that tea is not enough.
 Add 1 teaspoon Echinacea Powder to one cup of water, steep for 15 minutes, strain and drink up to three cups a day.

-The powder can be used as a poultice combined with clay and water or a little oil to make a paste.
-Apply to the affected area, cover and let sit for the evening.
+The powder can be used as a poultice combined with Bentonite clay, Goldenseal, Myrrh and Marshmallow powder blended with water or oil to make a paste.
+Apply to the affected area, cover and let sit overnight.